1 Corinthians 1:1-2:5 Comments by Stephen Ricker

 * 1 Corinthians 1:3 "Grace and peace to you from God our Father and the Lord Jesus Christ."

-* "Grace and peace to you" -“Grace” adapts a standard Greek greeting, and “peace” a Jewish one.
-By pairing Jesus with the Father as the source of grace and peace in a wish-prayer (wish-prayers for the hearers were common in letter openings), Paul declares Jesus’ divinity.
-(Craig S. Keener, The IVP Bible Background Commentary: New Testament (Downers Grove, IL: InterVarsity Press, 1993), 1 Co 1:3.)
+* "Grace and peace to you" -"Grace" adapts a standard Greek greeting, and "peace" a Jewish one.
+By pairing Jesus with the Father as the source of grace and peace in a wish-prayer (wish-prayers for the hearers were common in letter openings), Paul declares Jesus' divinity.
+(Craig S. Keener, The IVP Bible Background Commentary: New Testament (Downers Grove, IL: InterVarsity Press, 1993, 1 Co 1:3.)

-* "from God our Father and the Lord Jesus Christ."
+* The Father and Jesus Christ.

 3. What was Paul thankful for?
 (4-6)